The Commission Receivable Journal Entry is to record the accrued Commission.

 Commission Receivable Journal Entry Example:

-Quiet company current month sales are 100 ACs with total value of Rs.50,00,000.
-Commission receivable is 5% on Rs.
-50,00,000, which equals to Rs.2,50,000.
+The Quiet company’s current month sales are 100 ACs with a total value of $50,00,000.
+Commission receivable is 5% of that amount, which equals $2,50,000.

 Have you heard the term revenue recognition criteria?